TheOdinProject/curriculum/rails_programming/hotwire/turbo.md

 1.  **Turbo Drive**: Turbo Drive is the direct ancestor of the previously mentioned Turbolinks.
 This portion of Turbo is responsible for accelerating link and form submissions by rendering pages using the browser's cache and browsing history.
 2.  **Turbo Frames**: Turbo Frames also help with fast navigation, but for predefined portions of a page.
 Rather than requesting an entire page, you can define a region of your HTML as a Turbo Frame and replace only the content inside of that region.
 3.  **Turbo Streams**: Turbo Stream delivers web page changes to instantly insert, update, or remove a region of the webpage.
 An example of this could be a user creating a new post and that post immediately inserts itself at the top of the post index feed without any refresh or redirection.
-4.  **Turbo Native**: Turbo Native is a technique that allows developers to achive the same Turbo style transitions on a mobile app for iOS or Android.
+4.  **Turbo Native**: Turbo Native is a technique that allows developers to achieve the same Turbo style transitions on a mobile app for iOS or Android.

 ### Turbo Drive